Stanislas Leibler, Ph.D.

 Gladys T. Perkin Professor

 Even the simplest of organisms, such as bacteria, interact extensively and are capable of processing information in a highly sophisticated manner, adapting to varying environments and evolving new functions.
-Leibler is interested in the quantitative description of such systems, both on cellular and population levels.
+Leibler is interested in the quantitative description of such systems, both on cellular, population and ecological levels.

 In recent years, the field of molecular biology has moved away from the study of individual components and toward the study of how these components interact—a systemic approach that seeks an appropriate and quantitative description of cells and organisms.
 Leibler’s laboratory is developing both theoretical and experimental methods to conduct studies on the collective behavior of biomolecules, cells, and organisms.
-In selecting a number of basic questions about how simple genetic and biochemical networks evolve and function, his lab is beginning to understand how individual components can give rise to complex, collective phenomena.
+In selecting some basic questions about how simple genetic, biochemical, cellular, and organismal networks evolve and function, his lab studies how individual components can give rise to complex collective phenomena.

 Recent research topics in the laboratory include quantitative studies of interacting microorganisms.
-In particular, the question of how microbial populations survive in varying environments is being addressed both experimentally and theoretically.
-Leibler and his collaborators are developing new techniques that will facilitate the quantitative analysis of long-time population dynamics in microbial populations.
-They are using statistical methods to analyze the long-term dynamics of microbial ecosystems, while also applying theoretical approaches to other diverse problems such as protein cellular assembly or stability of complex ecosystems.
+In particular, Leibler and his collaborators are developing new theoretical and experimental techniques that can allow the quantitative analysis of long-time population dynamics and collective behavior in microbial populations.
+They are also using mathematical methods to analyze long-term dynamics of various ecosystems, ranging from artificial microbial microcosms to those encountered in natural terrestrial ecology.

 Leibler is a faculty member in the David Rockefeller Graduate Program, and the Tri-Institutional M.D.-Ph.D.
 Program.